MarcelineVQ/idris-testbed/README.md

 The Testbed
 =====

-Horros lurk here, a testbed of anything that catches my interest.
+Horrors lurk here, a testbed of anything that catches my interest.

 Take what you need but don't linger overlong.

 Items of interest:
-- ArrayFire Bindings
+- (barebones) ArrayFire Bindings
 - PRNG Experiments
 - Strongly-Typed Matrix API
 - Attempts at backpropogation in CPS form